Kong/docs.konghq.com/src/gateway/kong-plugins/configuring-a-grpc-service.md

 individual gRPC methods.

-The gRPC "HelloService" service being used in this example exposes a few different methods, as can be seen in [its protobuf file][protobuf].
+The gRPC "HelloService" service being used in this example exposes a few different methods, as can be seen in [its protocol buffer file][protobuf].
 We will create individual routes for its "SayHello" and LotsOfReplies methods.

 Create a Route for "SayHello":